unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 ###<a name="julia-set-data-generation"></a>Julia Set Data Generation

 For a typical Aperture Tiles project, you will work with your own custom data set.
-For the purposes of this demonstration, you must create the Julia set data using the provided Tile Generator utility.
+To avoid packaging a large example data set with Aperture Tiles, we have instead provided a simple data set generator.
+For this demonstration, you must use the provided Tile Generator utility to create the Julia set data.

-1. Extract the contents of the [tile-generator.zip](../../download/tile-generator.zip), then browse to the Spark script (`/tile-generator/bin/spark-run.sh`) that has been provided to help you automatically create the Julia set data.
+1. Extract the contents of the [tile-generator.zip](../../download/tile-generator.zip), then browse to the Spark script (`/tile-generator/bin/spark-run.sh`) that has been provided to assist with running Tile Generation jobs on Spark.
+In the next step, you will use the script to generate the Julia set data.
-2. Execute the Spark script using the following command, changing the output URI to specify the system and path in which you want to save the Julia set data.
-The rest of the flags pass in the correct classes, data set limits, number of output files and total number of data points in the Julia set.
+2. Execute the Spark script using the following command, changing the output URI (HDFS or local file system) to specify the location in which you want to save the Julia set data.
+The rest of the flags pass in the correct classes, data set limits, number of output files (5) and total number of data points (10M) in the Julia set.

 ```
-./spark-run.sh com.oculusinfo.tilegen.examples.datagen.JuliaSetGenerator -real -0.8 -imag 0.156 -output hdfs://localhost/data/julia-set -partitions 5 -samples 10000000
+./spark-run.sh com.oculusinfo.tilegen.examples.datagen.JuliaSetGenerator -real -0.8 -imag 0.156 -output /data/julia-set -partitions 5 -samples 10000000
 ```

-Check your `bin` folder for five part files (`part-00000` to `part-00004`) of roughly equal size (2M records and ~88 MB).
+Check your output folder for five part files (`part-00000` to `part-00004`) of roughly equal size (2M records and ~88 MB).
 These files contain the tab-delimited points in the Julia set you will use Aperture Tiles to visualize.

 ##<a name="tile-generation"></a>Tile Generation

-The first step in building any Aperture Tiles project is creating a layered set of AVRO tiles that aggregate your source data across the plot/map and its various zoom levels.
+The first step in building any Aperture Tiles project is creating a set of AVRO tiles that aggregate your source data across the plot/map and its various zoom levels.

 For delimited numeric data sources like the Julia set, the included CSVBinner tool can create these tiles.
 The CSVBinner tool requires two types of input:

 - The **base properties** file, which describes the general characteristics of your data
 - The **tiling properties** files, each of which describes a specific attribute you want to plot and the number of zoom levels

-Note that if you only want to visualize one specific attribute for a data source, you can combine the base properties file with the tiling properties file.

 ###<a name="base-property-file-configuration"></a>Base Property File Configuration